JoshMarino/portfolio/_projects/2015-03-Advanced-Mechatronics.md

 1. Toggle LED1 every 1/2 second
 2. When USER is pushed, toggle LED1 as fast as possible
 3. Set LED2 brightness proportional to the potentiometer voltage
-4. Set LED2 frequency to 1kHz using Timer 2 and verify with the nScope or Tek scope
+4. Set LED2 frequency to 1 kHz using Timer2 and verify with the nScope or Tek scope

 #### Homework #2 - EAGLE Schematic for Protoboard <a name="hw2"></a>